Mermaid-Chart/vscode-mermaid-preview/README.md

 - `mermaid.vscode.light_theme`: Defines the theme used for Mermaid diagrams when VS Code is in light mode.

 ## Release Notes

+### 2.0.2 -2025-05-09
+- Added export functionality for SVG and PNG formats
+- Performance improvements and bug fixes
+- Added configurable maximum zoom level setting
+- Added settings for maximum text size and edges in diagrams

 ### 2.0.1 -2025-04-30
 - Refined authentication behavior to remove unnecessary login prompts and Account badge indicators, ensuring a less intrusive experience.